Emerging markets come off the boil for Nestle and Unilever

 "There have definitely been signs of slowing markets in India and China," Pitkethly told Reuters.

-"In India, we are going from very high rates of market growth to growth rates in the mid-single digits," he added.
+"In India, we are going from very high rates of market growth to growth rates in the mid-single digits," added Pitkethly.

 In Argentina, another of Unilever's big emerging markets, hyper-inflation has kept shoppers away from stores and led to a 4per cent drop in volumes.